Can I drop by sometime?

 How can I get to know other students?

 It’s easy to get to know your fellow students at UT, for example by joining one of the many student associations.
 There are even a number of different international student associations.
-See the international students website for an overview of the student associations.

 How can I find accommodation in Enschede?